The Psychology of Market Bubbles and Crashes For Investors

 The Role of Institutional Factors in Market Dynamics

-Institutional factors play a pivotal role in shaping and influencing the behavior of financial markets.
+Institutional factors play a crucial role in shaping and influencing the behavior of financial markets.
 While psychological factors drive individual and collective decisions, institutional elements set the stage on which these decisions play out.
 From regulatory lapses to the introduction of new financial products, and from central bank policies to global economic conditions, institutional dynamics can either stabilize or destabilize markets.
 Understanding these factors is crucial to gaining a comprehensive view of market functioning and forecasting potential pitfalls.
+When credit lending rules are relaxed, the volume of unhedged retail capital spikes dramatically.

 Regulatory Failures: The Pitfalls of Oversight